maherm/sgapi/README.md

     }
 ```

-Check [the docs]() for more details or just [install the example]() and play around a little bit.
+Check [the docs](https://github.com/maherm/sgapi/blob/master/SETTINGS.md) for more details on the options or just [install the example](https://github.com/maherm/sgapi/raw/master/examples/settings.user.js) and play around a little bit.
 Don't forget that your script needs to @match /account/* for the settings to appear there.

 By default, the settings are saved in the localStorage, so that no additional @grants are necessary.
 Keep in mind that localStorage can be accessed by any script on SteamGifts.
 So if you have sensitive data in your settings, e.g. an API key or something like that, it is highly recommended to initialize your Settings with the "useGmStorage" option.
 For that to work, you need to @grant GM_setValue, GM_getValue, and GM_deleteValue.